- Mix 1 quart of strawberries and 1 pint of blueberries with half a large watermelon, scooped out with a melon baller.

 This old-school parenting hack I wrote about for LifeHacker will make your breakfasts a breeze, and allow for two family meals, some days.

-How the Grinch almost stole our gingerbread house.
+My essay about the challenges of holidays with How the Grinch almost stole our gingerbread house.

 About the Author